-Open-pit or underground mining methods collect rocks that contain very low concentrations of uranium.
+Open-pit and underground mining methods collect rocks that contain very low concentrations of uranium.
 In a milling process, the rocks are crushed and ground into fine fragments, while water is added to create a slurry – a semi-liquid mixture.
-Sulphuric acid or an alkaline solution is mixed with the slurry, allowing 95-98% of the uranium to be recovered.
+Sulfuric acid or an alkaline solution is mixed with the slurry, allowing 95-98% of the uranium to be recovered.
 Uranium oxide, also known as yellowcake, is precipitated from this solution.
 Yellowcake must undergo yet another enrichment process to make it viable as nuclear fuel.5

-The table below highlights the major differences between the recovery methods discussed above.8.
+The table below highlights the major differences between the recovery methods discussed above.8

 Unlike many other commodities, uranium is not highly concentrated in a handful of geographic areas.
 Instead, it is found in many places around the world, as depicted in the chart below.

 Similar to coal or natural gas power plants, nuclear reactors generate electricity by producing immense heat.
 This heat induces steam, which propels a turbine connected to an electric motor.
 As the turbine rotates, the electric motor produces electricity.
-In nuclear power stations, however, the heat is not generated by burning fossil fuels, but rather by splitting uranium-235 atoms in the process of nuclear fission.10
+In nuclear power stations, however, the heat is not generated by burning fossil fuels, but rather by splitting uranium-235 atoms in the process of nuclear fission.9

 The energy released through nuclear fission is thousands of times greater than the energy released through the process of burning similar amounts of fossil fuels.
 This makes nuclear power a very efficient method of generating utility-scale power.
 In addition, it means the ongoing fuel costs for nuclear power plants tend to be quite low, given the minimal amount of material needed to power the plant.